Postpartum exercise is recognised as beneficial for new mums.

 All women have their own individual risks factors for postpartum injury (e.g. pre-existing injuries, pregnancy and childbirth experiences, pelvic floor function, bodyweight, running experience, fitness and parity (i.e. number of babies).

-Why should women wait before running after childbirth?
+Why wait before running after childbirth?

 Pregnancy and childbirth stretch, strain and weaken the pelvic floor tissues.